cjamiev/q/README.md

   Stores saved snippets.
 - Quick Access Footer: list of commands to execute, Links, as well as copy/paste values
 - Settings: Sets what appears in Commands, Links, Directories, and Copy/Paste

+## Notes

+- git history of this project is partly contained in the playground project as this was transferred from there.
+- this project assumes root includes storage/io folder with folders command, db, file, snippets